-By KENNETH A. VERCAMMEN
+By KENNETH A. VERCAMMEN and RANDALL KEITH BENJAMIN, II

 All States have declared that competent adults have the fundamental right in collaboration with their health care providers, to control decisions about their own health care.
-States recognize in their law and public policy, the personal right of the individual patient to make voluntary, informed choices to accept, to reject or to choose among alternative courses of medical and surgical treatment.
+States recognize in their laws and public policy, the personal right of the individual patient to make voluntary, informed, choices to accept, reject or to choose among various alternative courses of medical and surgical treatment.